MicrosoftDocs/sql-docs/docs/relational-databases/security/encryption/always-encrypted-enclaves.md

 Introduced in SQL Server 2016, Always Encrypted protects the confidentiality of sensitive data from malware and high-privileged *unauthorized* users of SQL Server.
 High-privileged unauthorized users are DBAs, computer admins, cloud admins, or anyone else who has legitimate access to server instances, hardware, etc., but who should not have access to some or all of the actual data.

-Until now, Always Encrypted protected the data by encrypting it on the client side and never allowing the data or the corresponding cryptographic keys to appear in plaintext inside the SQL Server Engine.
-As a result, the functionality on encrypted columns inside the database was severely restricted.
-The only operations SQL Server could perform on encrypted data were equality comparisons (and equality comparisons were only available with deterministic encryption).
-All other operations, including cryptographic operations (initial data encryption or key rotation), or rich computations (for example, pattern matching) were not supported inside the database.
-Users needed to move the data outside of the database to perform these operations on the client-side.
+Without the enhancements discussed in this article, Always Encrypted protects the data by encrypting it on the client side and never allowing the data or the corresponding cryptographic keys to appear in plaintext inside the SQL Server Engine.
+As a result, the functionality on encrypted columns inside the database is severely restricted.
+The only operations SQL Server can perform on encrypted data are equality comparisons (only available with deterministic encryption).
+All other operations, including cryptographic operations (initial data encryption or key rotation) and or rich computations (for example, pattern matching) are not supported inside the database.
+Users need to move their data outside of the database to perform these operations on the client-side.

 Always Encrypted *with secure enclaves* addresses these limitations by allowing computations on plaintext data inside a secure enclave on the server side.
 A secure enclave is a protected region of memory within the SQL Server process, and acts as a trusted execution environment for processing sensitive data inside the SQL Server engine.
 A secure enclave appears as a black box to the rest of the SQL Server and other processes on the hosting machine.
 There is no way to view any data or code inside the enclave from the outside, even with a debugger.